 1) Concussions are serious and common and will cause permanent damage over time.
 Football is a major contributor for recurrent concussions because of the way the game is often played, but concussions also occur in soccer, gymnastics, horse-related sports, basketball, cheerleading, lacrosse and many others.

 2) Parents, coaches, trainers, and the general public need to understand the risk we are asking and allowing our kids to take.

 3) Younger players have greater risk and less personal understanding of that risk.

 4) There is no place for a “tough it out/shake it off/get back in the game” attitude with brain injury.

 I don’t know what my final decision will be on this issue.
 I have several years before I will have to decide.
 There are no easy answers for kids and families who love the game.
-Participation in organized sports is extremely beneficial for our children, but we also need to make sure they stay as safe as possible while doing so.
+Though participation in organized sports is extremely beneficial for our children, we need to make sure they stay as safe as possible while doing so.